Dthurow/dthurow.github.io/_posts/2020-09-01-2020-9-1-game-of-life-on-the-neotrellis-m4-express.md

 I’ve recently decided to finally unbox some that I haven’t touched yet, and decided the first one I’d try is the Adabox 10 ( [https://learn.adafruit.com/adabox010/unboxing-adabox-010](https://learn.adafruit.com/adabox010/unboxing-adabox-010/)).
 This box comes with the Adafruit NeoTrellis M4, a fun dev board designed to light up and make some noise.
 The unique things about it are a 4 by 8 selection of neopixels (programmable LEDs) that can also function as buttons, as well as a lot of audio components that let it play audio samples and transform the audio on the fly.
 This gives you a lot of options for some interactive light shows.
 Adafruit has quite a few example projects for this board, mainly staying in the music/audio realm.
 They have drum machines, beat sequencers, and synth boards, to name a few.
 I was more interested in the interactive light component though, and eventually came up with a relatively simple idea: Make a Game of Life clone.
 The board could be powered on and left as a fun little interactive art piece in my apartment (I need more techy art, really).

+If you want to watch a video of the neotrellis in action, I created a video on [youtube](https://www.youtube.com/watch?v=CzRestavgvU)